Online Bill Pay is HERE!! Click on the My School Bucks Icon Program fees apply- use OnePay for a yearly membership on E-Checks

 It's a great time to be an NBC Tiger!
 North Bend Central Public Schools staff and students not only claim this statement but also believe it ... and the Board of Education has put their ‘exclamation point’ on it by continuing to follow the school district’s Mission Statement of ‘Building Success Together’.
 In their effort to develop and support the ‘Togetherness’, the Board has selected these four goals: Technology; Facilities Improvements; The Marzano Instructional Model; and Career Education.
 The replacement of computer labs with new models, updated football lights and new, modern and safe bleachers, improved parking at the elementary, advances with Marzano, and a sparkling new Career Education program and teacher---the SUCCESS continues to BUILD at NBC!

-District population continues to rise at historic rates with K - 12 enrollment skyrocketing from 460 students nine years ago to 632 students at the end of the 2015-16 school year.
-The district preschool begins its fourth year of service in 2016-17 as well.
+District population continues to rise at historic rates with K - 12 enrollment skyrocketing from 460 students ten years ago to 632 students at the end of the 2016-17 school year.
+The district preschool begins its fifth year of service in 2017-18 as well.

 Assessment data displays tremendous student achievement throughout the district, with academic expectations a critical piece of the district's mission.
 Check out NBC's tradition of academic success for yourself -- you will like what you see!